arithmetric/aws-lambda-ses-forwarder/README.md

  action.

  - For the S3 action: Create or choose an existing S3 bucket.
 Optionally, add an object key prefix.
-Leave KMS Key and SNS Topic set to [none].
+Leave Encrypt Message unchecked and SNS Topic set to [none].

  - For the Lambda action: Choose the SesForwarder Lambda function.
-Leave Invocation Type and SNS Topic set to [none].
+Leave Invocation Type at Event and SNS Topic set to [none].

  - Finish by naming the rule, ensuring it's enabled and that spam and virus checking are used.

-8. The S3 bucket policy needs to be configured so that your IAM user has read and write access to the S3 bucket.
+7. The S3 bucket policy needs to be configured so that your IAM user has read and write access to the S3 bucket.
 When you set up the S3 action in SES, it may add a bucket policy statement that denies all users other than root access to get objects.
-This causes access issues from the Lambda script, so you may need to replace the deny statement with one like this:
+This causes access issues from the Lambda script, so you will likely need to adjust the bucket policy statement with one like this:
 ```

 {
-  "Sid": "AllowEmailUsersRoles",
-  "Effect": "Allow",
+   "Version":"2012-10-17",
+   "Statement":[
-  "Principal": {
+      {
-    "AWS": [
-      "arn:aws:iam::AWS-ACCOUNT-ID:root",
-      "arn:aws:iam::AWS-ACCOUNT-ID:user/MY-AWS-USER-NAME",
-      "arn:aws:iam::AWS-ACCOUNT-ID:role/LAMBDA-IAM-ROLE-NAME"
-    ]
+         "Sid":"GiveSESPermissionToWriteEmail",
+         "Effect":"Allow",
+         "Principal":{
+            "Service":"ses.amazonaws.com"
          },
-  "Action": [
-    "s3:GetObjectAcl",
-    "s3:GetObject",
-    "s3:PutObjectAcl",
-    "s3:PutObject"
-  ],
-  "Resource": "arn:aws:s3:::S3-BUCKET-NAME/*"
+         "Action":"s3:PutObject",
+         "Resource":"arn:aws:s3:::S3-BUCKET-NAME/*",
+         "Condition":{
+            "StringEquals":{
+               "aws:Referer":"AWS-ACCOUNT-ID"
             }
+         }
+      }
+   ]
+}
 ```

-9. Optionally set the S3 lifecycle for this bucket to delete/expire objects after a few days to clean up the saved emails.
+8. Optionally set the S3 lifecycle for this bucket to delete/expire objects after a few days to clean up the saved emails.

 ## Extending